Andrey (footballer, born 1993)

-Andrey da Silva Ventura (born 17 July 1993), simply known as Andrey, is a Brazilian footballer who plays as a goalkeeper.
+Andrey da Silva Ventura (born 17 July 1993), simply known as Andrey, is a Brazilian footballer who plays as a goalkeeper for Desportiva.

 Club career

 Born in Rio de Janeiro, Andrey finished his formation with Botafogo.
 On 16 July 2014 he made his first team – and Série A – debut, starting in a 0–1 away loss against Sport Recife.

 Andrey appeared in four matches during the campaign, suffering team relegation.
-On 22 January 2015 he rescinded his link with the club, moving to Botafogo-SP shortly after.
+On 22 January 2015, he rescinded his link with the club, moving to Botafogo-SP shortly after.
 He was part of the team that won the 2015 Campeonato Brasileiro Série D.

 He was loaned to Cabofriense in January 2016, reuniting with former coach Eduardo Hungaro.

 International career

 Andrey was called to the Brazil under-23 side that played in the Football at the 2015 Pan American Games – Men's tournament, starting all the five matches as Brazil won the bronze medal.

 Sexual assault allegation

 In 2015, Andrey represented Brazil at the Pan American Games.
 The Toronto Police Service issued arrest warrants for him and teammate Lucas Piazon, on charges of sexual assault of a 21-year-old woman whom they met at the Drake nightclub; allegedly, Piazon and Ventura entered the woman's bedroom after she had gone to sleep and then assaulted her.
 The police stated that due to the limited nature of the Ontario-wide nature of the warrant, "we can't go through the extradition process."

 The charges against Piazon were later dropped, although the charges against Andrey Ventura still stand.